Makis Chatzis: Club career

-Chatzis began his football career at APON Smyrnis, where he played until 1979, when he moved to Apollon Athens.
-In the summer of 1984 he was transferred to AEK Athens.
+Chatzis began his football career at APON Smyrnis, where he played until 1979, when he moved to Apollon Athens and compteted in the first division.
+On 26 June 1984 he was transferred to AEK Athens for a fee of 6.75 million drachmas.

 He immediately became a key player of the club, playing mainly on the right side of the defense, but he was also used as a left-back.
-He was competed in the club's big European games with opponents such as Real Madrid, Internazionale, Athletic Bilbao, and Marseille.
-In 1987, with the arrival of Christos Vasilopoulos in the team, Chatzis began losing his place in the starting line-up.
+He was competed in the club's major European games with opponents such as Real Madrid, Internazionale, Athletic Bilbao, and Marseille.
+In 1987, with the arrival of Christos Vasilopoulos in the club, Chatzis began losing his place in the starting line-up.
 However, he was used quite often at both sides of the defense, while in 1989 he won the championship with the "yellow-blacks".
-After the promotion of Georgios Koutoulas and the signing of Vaios Karagiannis, his appearances were cut even more.
+After the promotion of Georgios Koutoulas and the signing of Vaios Karagiannis, his appearances were cut even shorter.
 In his 8-year spell at AEK he did not manage to score a single goal in any official match.
 With AEK he won 2 Championships, 1 Super Cup and 1 League Cup.
 In the summer of 1992 he decided to retire from football at the age of 35.